zalando/zalando.github.io/_posts/2019-05-09-How-We-Release-Code.md

 ### Discussing the why
-The point here is to have as many eyes on the proposal as possible, specifically we are interested in discussing the WHY of releasing a project and the 3 questions below is central in this dicussion:
+The point here is to have as many eyes on the proposal as possible, specifically we are interested in discussing the WHY of releasing a project and the 3 questions below is central in this discussion:

 1. Can the project be sustainable?
 2. Do Zalando have any value in taking ownership?